 - 2nd offense: 1 week ban

 - 3rd+ offense: 2x the previous offense, up to a permanent ban.

 - Note: Spray privileges may be altered at any level of offense depending on the nature.

 Ban evasion is using a different account to access our servers while being banned.
 If you are found to be ban evading, your new account will also be banned until the end of the original ban.

 The actions that may fall under toxic gameplay are broad and may vary in severity.
 Due to this, punishments under this are varied and is handled at the discretion of the staff member, usually with consideration for the history of the offending player.

 Punishments for toxic gameplay can vary from a warning for first offenses, to a permanent ban for repeat offenders.

 Karma bans are issued when a players karma reaches below 600.
 Karma bans are automatic, non-appealable bans that last for 1 hour.
 Excessive karma bans may be extended using discretion from an Admin as karma bans are typically indicative of careless/overly aggressive gameplay.

-Illegal activities such as sharing/posting child pornography, doxing, or any action that is considered a real-life crime will result in a permanent ban from the community and all of its services.
+Illegal activities such as sharing/posting child pornography, doxing (sharing any personally identifiable information without consent), or any action that is considered a real-life crime will result in a permanent ban from the community and all of its services.
 These bans are NOT negotiable or appealable and may be forwarded to the authorities if required.